What are hookworms?

 - Ideal soil conditions for the survival of larvae.

-- Contact of the larvae with human skin on contaminated soil.
+- Contact of the larvae with human skin.

 Individuals who walk barefoot or with open footwear are at particular risk of hookworm infection.